The Role of Disclosure and Information Intermediaries in an Unregulated Capital Market: Evidence from Initial Coin Offerings

-Keywords: initial coin offering, crypto-token, disclosure, information intermediaries, ratings, unregulated capital markets
+Keywords: initial coin offering, crypto-tokens, disclosure, information intermediaries, ratings, unregulated capital markets

 JEL Classification: G1, G2, G3, M4